Throughout my career I have worked with a number of people and collaborated on a number of different works.

 - Artemiou A. and Dong Y. (2016) Electronic Journal of Statistics

 - Matthias Eberl (Systems Immunity Research Institute, Cardiff University): I met Matthias in the summer of 2017 to help with an SVM issue.
-We maintain an open line of communication since then and we are currently co-supervising 2 Ph.D students working on machine learning techniques in medical datasets like liver diseases and sepsis.
+We maintain an open line of communication since then and we are currently co-supervising 1 Ph.D students working on machine learning techniques in medical datasets as well as COVID19 topics.
 We have also secured together a couple of grants to support our joint work.
 Also, this collaboration led to connection with a number of people in the Systems Immunity Research Institute, like Tom Pembroke and Simone Cuff.

 - Alex Karagrigoriou (Department of Mathematics, University of Aegean): I met Alex during my undergraduate years, as he was a Professor at the University of Cyprus and he actually taught me a few classes back then.
 He also gave me invaluable help during my applications to the US for my graduate studies.
 Now, both wiser (!!!) and both moved away from Cyprus, we discussed a few ideas on robust dimension reduction which we will try to explore.
 To enhance this collaboration he asked me and I am an active member in the supervisory team of Mr. Kimon Ntotsis, a Ph.D. cadidate at the University of Aegean.

 - Eugen Pircalabelu (Institute of Statistics, Biostatistics and Actuarial Sciences, UC Louvain): I met Eugen in a couple of conferences, from 2012 and onwards.
 We developed a friendship and then decided to explore possible collaborations.
 He came to Cardiff for a visit in October 2017 (while he was still a postdoc at KU Leuven with Prof. Claeskens) and he has invited me to visit him in August 2019 in UC Louvain).
-We currently have a submitte dpaper and a work in progress which combine graph theory with sufficient dimension reduction and helps in the ls
+We currently have two submitted papers and a work in progress which performs Sufficient Dimension Reduction in high-dimensional settings.

 - Xingye Qiao (Department of Mathematical Sciences, Binghamton University): I met Xingye during my Fellowship with the Statistics and Applied Mathematics Sciences Institute (SAMSI).
-WE exchanged a couple of ideas back then and although I put them aside for some time due to my move to UK, we have recently returned to them and in May 2019 we submitted our first paper together.
+We exchanged a couple of ideas back then and although I put them aside for some time due to my move to UK, we have recently returned to them and we have a paper accepted:

 - Shin SJ and Artemiou A. (2017) Computational Statistics and Data Analysis.